dij0s/AMR/README.md

 criterium = CustomRefinementCriterium(lambda node: node.value > 0.5)
 ```

+Many more modifications can be done to the script to adapt the simulation to your needs.

 ### Running the validation

 A script is provided to compare and validate the simulation data with a reference simulation data obtained using a uniform mesh.